hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 **GPS**: yes
 **Wireless charging**: yes

-The Apple watch SERIES 2 42mm is for those folks who like to have their iPhone with them.
+The Apple watch SERIES 2 42 mm is for those folks who like to have their iPhone with them.
 The new Apple Watch Series 2 also features a built-in GPS and is an excellent choice if you exercise 1-2 hours a day.

 However, if you are more into multi-sport or longer cycling or hiking trips I would rather buy the new Suunto Spartan which can be used much longer in training mode than the Apple Watch Series 2.